 LINKAGES began providing HIV services virtually in 2017 to promote more inclusive, convenient, and client-centered services.
 Through its Going Online portfolio, LINKAGES pioneered the use of differentiated online outreach approaches, including social network outreach, social influencer outreach, and online targeted advertising; introduced the Online Reservation and Case Management App (ORA); and implemented LINK, a routine electronic client feedback system for HIV services.
 These approaches led to increases in HIV case finding and contributed to treatment retention and PrEP continuation, especially during the COVID-19 pandemic.
 With 35 countries now implementing Going Online approaches, these virtual services will continue to be important features of community-led HIV service delivery programs going forward.

 The Tangerine Clinic became the first transgender health center in Thailand — and a model for differentiated, trans-competent service delivery.
-Established in 2016 by LINKAGES’ partner Thai Red Cross, the Tangerine Clinic offers integrated HIV services as part of a comprehensive health care package for trans people that also included hormone-level monitoring, mental health support and referral, and legal and human rights support and referral.
+Established in 2016 by LINKAGES’ partner Thai Red Cross, the Tangerine Clinic offers integrated HIV services as part of a comprehensive health care package for trans people that also included mental health support and referral, as well as legal and human rights support and referral.
 Clinic staff — many of whom are transgender lay providers — have provided technical assistance for replication of all or part of this model in Vietnam, Burma, and Laos.

 LINKAGES strengthened the capacity of peer outreach workers and clinical providers at DICs to assess violence exposure among KP members and provide appropriate support and referrals when violence was disclosed.
 The project established effective crisis response teams — led by community members themselves — and systems for reporting and responding to incidents of violence perpetrated against KP individuals.
 The project improved the safety and security of KP program implementers and demonstrated that it is possible to reduce the perpetration of stigma and discrimination against KPs by health care providers and police officers, even in settings where KPs are criminalized.